oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 use short stable URLs, i.e., MUST NOT derive the contents of the document from query parameters, and MUST return a HTTP `Expires` header with the response.

-Alternatively, a developer may to upload the client metadata document to any publicly accessible URL with HTTPS, with the contents describing the client for local development (e.g., using the localhost hostname in its `redirect_uris`), if you do this, you may want to consider setting the HTTP Expires header to indicate expiration of your client
+Alternatively, a developer might upload the client metadata document to any publicly accessible URL with HTTPS, with the contents describing the client for local development (e.g., using the localhost hostname in its `redirect_uris`), if you do this, you may want to consider setting the HTTP Expires header to indicate expiration of your client